kagg-design/kagg-fast-post-generator/readme.txt

 * Join in on our [GitHub repository](https://github.com/kagg-design/kagg-fast-post-generator)

 == Changelog ==

+= 2.0.1 =
+* Fixed error on deleting a temporary table.

 = 2.0.0 =
 * Dropped support for PHP 7.0.
 The minimum required PHP version is now 7.2.